growr-xyz/growr-documentation/litepaper/Growr-litepaper.md

 # Abstract
 Growr is an open, fair and sustainable lending protocol on top of Bitcoin.
 Growr enables institutional and individual investors to fund lending pools according to their risk/reward appetite, and borrowers to apply for and receive unsecured or partially secured loans.
-It combines instant unsecured loans, innovative credit assessment models, decentralized identity and ﬁnancial health incentivization in order to address ﬁnancial inclusion globally.
+It combines instant unsecured loans, innovative credit assessment models, decentralized identity and financial health incentivization in order to address financial inclusion globally.

 Financial health metrics are combined with additional off-chain data and on-chain loan reputation to create a new type of decentralized identity that we call the Self-sovereign Financial Identity.
 It contains verifiable credentials from different sources and is presented in front of lending pools to assert creditworthiness.
 For its part, the lending part of the protocol operates on 2 levels.
 Global lending pools are funded by large investors who then delegate the actual lending activity to local guilds having their local lending ponds.